icy/bash-coding-style/README.md

     }

 Do not handle error of another function.
-Each function should handle error and/or error message by their own implement, inside its own definition.
+Each function should handle error and/or error message by their own implementation, inside its own definition.

     _my_def() {